 Other postnatal programming includes new legislation from the state of Louisiana.
 In 2018, the state implemented legislation to create a pilot project to improve outcomes associated with Neonatal Opioid Withdrawal Syndrome.
 Although the program's rationale focuses on infant health, provision of medication-assisted treatment for mothers and a trauma-informed approach to care highlight that it seeks to improve maternal morbidity and mortality rates associated with opioid use disorder.
 Results of the pilot have not yet been compiled, but the creation of this legislation, which seeks to improve the quality of care for women experiencing substance use, is highlighted here because it is an additional technique that states can use to address and reduce maternal morbidity and mortality outcomes.
 In a similar vein, Illinois has identified prescription monitoring programs as a powerful tool in improving the care of mothers with substance use disorders.
-These measurement programs offer tools to improve care use disorder, and so are extremely relevant to providing quality maternal care.
+These measurement programs offer tools to improve care coordination and identify past opiate prescriptions or drug-seeking behaviors associated with substance use disorder, so they are extremely relevant to providing quality maternal care.